Search Now

 In Search of The Soul

-Originally prepared March 2007 for a course at Bethel Seminary San Diego.
-In Search of the Soul: Four Views of The Mind-Body Problem, Edited by Joel B. Green & Stuart L. Palmer.
+Originally prepared in March 2007 for a course at Bethel Seminary (San Diego campus, now closed).
+Revised to improve Web presentation in October 2024.
+In Search of the Soul: Four Views of The Mind-Body Problem.
+Edited by Joel B. Green & Stuart L. Palmer.
 Downers Grover: InterVarsity, 2005.
 Pp. 223.
 Paper.
 ISBN 0-8308-2773-0.
-1, 2 Editor Joel B. Green opens the collection with an essay that introduces readers to the mind-body problem by surveying some relevant findings and opinions from neuroscience, philosophy, biblical studies,…
+[1], [2] Prefer to skip ahead?
+Here is a heading-by-heading, hyperlinked breakdown of the paper’s contents: Editor Joel B.

 Continue reading...